 Percussion and Winds groups competing at any WGI Event are required to secure permission to arrange for all songs involved.
 We must stress that you not ignore the Permission to Arrange requirement to participate in any WGI event.
 If you need assistance securing permission to arrange, we suggest you visit Tresonamusic.com.

-Beginning December 1, groups are required to complete the Repertoire Submission Form, found on the Directors Dashboard, prior to any 2018 WGI event.
+Once available, groups are required to complete the Repertoire Submission Form, found on the Directors Dashboard.
 WGI has enlisted Tresona Licensing Exchange to assist in collecting repertoire information.

 Please remember, the submission above is only a declaration of your repertoire so that your groups’ copyright compliance may be tracked.
 Submitting your information on the form is NOT a request for Permission to Arrange.

-If groups do not fill out the Repertoire Submission Form and have not secured licensing prior to your performance, your ensemble will not be allowed to perform at any WGI event.
-In addition, you may incur considerable penalties and be liable for any infringement of copyrighted materials.
+If groups do not secure licensing prior to your performance, you may incur considerable penalties and be liable for any infringement of copyrighted materials.
 These penalties can potentially reach in the thousands of dollars for each song infringed.

 How do I determine the musical composition copyright holder?
 Composition copyrights are typically managed by music publishers.
 To identify the music publisher(s) for a particular song, you could first consult a CD that contains the song.
 If the CD identifies the performing rights society (ASCAP, BMI or SESAC), you can go to the website for the appropriate society and search the database to find the music publisher(s).
 Searching for the song title in the databases should give you at least the name of the music publisher, and will usually give you both the name and contact information.